Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 > [ 188]    PlayerCharacter(FormId: 00000014, BaseForm: null)
 > }

-May generate crashes with codes SkyrimSE.exe+132BEF or SkyrimSE.exe+1BF04F

 If you have played a character, exited to the menu and tried to create a new character.
-This is expected behavior. you should always restart the game before creating ro switching characters.
+This is expected behavior. you should always restart the game before creating or switching characters.

-If it is your first character after a clean install, then it could be caused by a mod which didn't install correctly.
+If it is your first character after a clean install, then it could be caused by a mod or mods which didn't install correctly.
 Rerunning the Wabbajack installer choosing "overwrite install" will generally resolve these issues.

+That that fails - then clean out the game-files folder (with the exception to the downloads folder) , make sure any "none-windows" 3rd-party anti-virus you have is turned off, the rerun wabbajack to re-do the install cleanly.

 ## Crashing while Playing your character